actix/actix-web/actix-web/MIGRATION-4.0.md

 ### `BoxBody`

-`BoxBody` is a new type erased body type.
-It's used for all error response bodies use this.
+`BoxBody` is a new type-erased body type.
+It's used for all error response bodies.
 Creating a boxed body is best done by calling [`.boxed()`](https://docs.rs/actix-web/4/actix_web/body/trait.MessageBody.html#method.boxed) on a `MessageBody` type.

 ### `EitherBody`

-`EitherBody` is a new "either" type that is particularly useful in middleware that can bail early, returning their own response plus body type.
+`EitherBody` is a new "either" type that is particularly useful in middlewares that can bail early, returning their own response plus body type.

 ### Error Handlers